 Famous female hikers are hard to find, but I did my best for you!

-And I just finished this book about Emma Gatewood (of Appalachian Trail fame), which completely answered the question "Why did she just take off down the trail in her late 60s and never look back?"
+This book about Emma Gatewood (of Appalachian Trail fame) completely answered the question "Why did she just take off down the trail in her late 60s and never look back?"

 It's a great read and would make an inspiring gift for any woman itching to try long trail hiking.